Police: Suspect held woman at knife-point after he broke in through window

 Officers then located Barger walking through the Casey’s parking lot.
 Once Barger saw the Davenport Officers behind him, Barger then took off running, affidavits say.

-Multiple fully uniformed Davenport Officers ordered Barger to stop running, but he kept running, affidavits say.
+Multiple fully uniformed Davenport Police ordered Barger to stop, but he kept running, affidavits say.
 Eventually he was arrested.

 He is being held on a total $26,000 bond in Scott County Jail, and is set for a preliminary hearing Aug.
 19 in Scott County Court.